-IFS Asia statutory net profit after tax for the half year ended 31 December 2011 was \$37 million, an increase of 42% over the prior comparative period.
+IFS Asia cash net profit after tax for the half year ended 31 December 2011 was \$37 million, an increase of 42% over the prior comparative period.
 The result was characterised by strong contributions from the Indonesian businesses and the Bank of Hangzhou.

-IFS Asia statutory net profit after tax for the half year ended 31 December 2011 was up 37% compared to the prior half driven by similar themes.
+IFS Asia cash net profit after tax for the half year ended 31 December 2011 was up 37% compared to the prior half driven by similar themes.

 Net interest income increased 20% over the prior comparative period to \$48 million driven by strong lending growth and higher margins in Indonesia.
-PT Bank Commonwealth lending balances increased 64% during the half.
+PT Bank Commonwealth lending balances increased 64% during the half, and are now in excess of \$1 billion.
 The consumer, commercial and SME portfolio balance growth amounted to 210%, 104% and 52% respectively.
+Proprietary customer numbers were also up 23% over the prior comparative period.

-The three China County Banks, opened in the 2011 financial year, are performing well.
+The three China County Banks, opened in the previous financial year, are performing well.
+While still a number of years away from achieving critical mass, the China County Banks average balance sheet growth surpassed 50% each month since operations commenced.